NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Contacting Cloudflare Support.md

 ### View open support tickets

-1. Log in to your Cloudflare account.
+1. Log in to your Khulnasoft account.
 2. Select _Help Center_ from **Support** dropdown.
 3. Click **Sign In** if it appears in the top-right corner; otherwise, click on your name or profile picture.
 4. Click **My Activities & Requests**.